ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx_vs/_index.md

 ---
-title: Build an RTX5 RTOS application with Keil μVision
+title: Build an RTX5 RTOS application with Keil Studio (VS Code)

 minutes_to_complete: 30